-At the present time, we anticipate that based on our current business plan that we have sufficient cash to fund our business operations for at least the next six months.
-In June, we agreed on a non-binding term sheet for a \$4 million credit facility with Wachovia Bank (the "Wachovia Credit Facility").
-The Wachovia Credit Facility, if consummated, will be comprised of two parts; a \$2 million working capital facility based on eligible accounts receivable and a \$2 million capital expenditures facility.
-As of the date hereof, definitive agreements for the Wachovia Credit Facility have not been consummated, and the Company does not expect that such agreements will be executed before the fourth quarter of FY 2007, if it they are consummated at all.
-In addition to the Wachovia Credit Facility, we also rely on equipment lessors to fund our purchases of capital equipment from time to time.
+At the present time, we anticipate that based on our current business plan and our ongoing operations we will need approximately \$1 - \$2 million of additional working capital over the next 12 months.
+We plan to raise this additional money by accessing the contemplated CapitalSource AR Facility and/or through issuing a combination of other debt and equity securities.
+In addition, we also rely on equipment lessors to fund our purchases of capital equipment from time to time.
 This estimate of our cash needs does not include any additional funding which may be required for growth in our business beyond that which is planned, strategic transactions or acquisitions.
-In the event that the Company grows faster than we currently anticipate or we engage in strategic transactions or acquisitions, or we do not close on the Wachovia Credit Facility, or we are unable to line up equipment financing from equipment lessors in an amount sufficient to cover our planned capital expenditures, and our cash on hand is not sufficient to meet our financing needs, we may need to raise additional capital from other resources.
+In the event that the Company grows faster than we currently anticipate or we engage in strategic transactions or acquisitions, or we do not close on the CapitalSource AR Facility, or we are unable to obtain equipment financing from equipment lessors in an amount sufficient to cover our planned capital expenditures, and our cash on hand is not sufficient to meet our financing needs, we may need to raise additional capital from other resources.
 In such event, the Company may not be able to obtain such funding on attractive terms or at all and the Company may be required to curtail its operations.
-On August 3, 2007 we had approximately \$1,487,136 in cash on hand.
+On November 16, 2007 we had approximately \$100,000 in cash on hand.